-In 2018, Bowman and the No. 88 team started the year by capturing the pole position for NASCAR’s crown jewel, the 60th running of the Daytona 500.
-The Tucson, Arizona, native became the third-youngest driver ever to win the Daytona 500 pole.
-Bowman went on to capture seven top-five finishes, 12 top-10s and his first career Cup Series victory at Chicagoland Speedway in June.
+In 2019, Bowman and the No. 88 team started the year by capturing the outside pole position for NASCAR’s crown jewel, the 61st running of the Daytona 500.
+The Tucson, Arizona, native went on to capture seven top-five finishes, 12 top-10s and his first career Cup Series victory at Chicagoland Speedway in June.
 He led 200 laps in 2019 on six different tracks across the country.

-Last season, Bowman became the record eighth different driver to earn a Cup Series playoff berth with Hendrick Motorsports.
-Led by crew chief Greg Ives, the No. 88 team advanced to the Round of 12 following the driver’s fourth-place finish at the Charlotte Motor Speedway road course.
-It was the driver’s first playoff appearance in his three full-time seasons in the Cup Series.
+In the process, Bowman earned a Cup Series playoff berth for the second straight season.
+Led by Ives, the No. 88 team advanced to the Round of 12 following the driver’s second-place finish at the Charlotte Motor Speedway road course.
+They finished 2019 ranked 12th in the final standings.

-Even without a seat available in its four-car stable, Hendrick Motorsports quietly signed Bowman in October 2016 in an effort to keep him in the fold.
-The situation changed dramatically the following April when Earnhardt announced that he would retire at the end of the 2017 season.
-In July, Hendrick Motorsports made it official that Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.
+Even without a seat available in its four-car stable, Hendrick Motorsports quietly signed Bowman in October 2016 to keep him in the fold.
+The situation changed dramatically the following April when Earnhardt announced that he would retire at the end of 2017.
+That July, Hendrick Motorsports made it official; Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.

-At 19 years old, Bowman signed with legendary car owner Roger Penske.
+At 19, Bowman signed with legendary car owner Roger Penske.
 In 2012, he posted four ARCA wins and led 20 percent of the season’s total laps to earn another rookie of the year title.
 During the same year, he made his first NASCAR national series start in the Xfinity Series at Chicagoland Speedway.

 Bowman has never been afraid of hard work, having learned its value while building his own race cars and pitching in at his father’s Arizona body shop.
-Today, he resides in Mount Ulla, North Carolina, with his two dogs, Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.
-As an avid auto enthusiast, Bowman is passionate about working on both his personal cars and race cars.
-The driver raced in the 2019 Chili Bowl Nationals under his own banner of Alex Bowman Racing.
+Today, he resides in Concord, North Carolina, with his two dogs - Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.
+As an auto enthusiast, Bowman is passionate about working on both his personal cars and race cars.
+The driver raced in the 2020 Chili Bowl Nationals under his own banner of Alex Bowman Racing.